leobudima/elogii-blog/content/how-to-choose-delivery-management-software.md

 * Why you need Delivery Management Software in the first place;
 * What to look for when choosing delivery management software;
 * What types of delivery management software are there;
-* What are the differences between them;
+* What are some of the differences between them;
-* And how much can you expect to pay for it.
+* And how much should you pay for a solid solution.

 Plus, we’ll share with you how to manage your delivery fleet more efficiently.